 - Lift your chest, push your pelvis forward toward your front leg, and reach with your hands above your head, palms together.

-- Reach upward and backward with your hands, allowing your spine and especially chest to arch even more, and look up toward the eye-shaped space between your palms.
+- Reach upward and backwards with your hands, allowing your spine and especially chest to arch even more, and look up toward the eye-shaped space between your palms.

 Be cautious with this pose in case of knee or groin issues.
 You can rest your back thigh against a cushion or bolster to decrease strain on the knee or groin.